prog/php-bsqr/README.md

 # BySquare

-By Square document encoding, rendering and parsing utilities
+By Square document encoding, rendering and parsing utilities.

+Only PayBySquare document type is currently supported.

+## Requirements

+This library uses `xz` system executable (`/usr/bin/xz`) for lzma compression/decompression.
+Any suggestions how to remove this dependency are welcome.

 ## Instalation